-Assignments are structured to challenge students to think critically and dynamically about learning.
+Assignments are structured to challenge students to think critically and dynamically about the nature of humanity, and how an individual develops mentally, internally and within the social realm during this stage of life.
 Students will be introduced to and will be asked to participate in various experiential learning activities.
-We will engage in explorations of the learning process from a variety of lived experiences and perspectives and reflect on how this connects to (or not) the theories and frameworks offered and to our own personal experiences
+This experiential inquiry will be complemented by theoretical inquiry based on readings, films, guest speakers, podcasts, lectures, discussions, and individual projects.
+We will engage in explorations of the lived experiences of others who have lived through these stages and reflect on how these experiences connect (or not) to the theories and frameworks offered and to our own personal experiences.